tartley/cookiecutter-python-termapp/README.md

 Use 'cookiecutter' with this template to generate a new Python terminal application.

-## Usage

-### Install cookiecutter
+## Install cookiecutter

-First install cookiecutter.
-Pipx is recommended to install Python packages containing command-line tools.
-It silently creates new virtualenvs for installed packages without you having to worry about it.
+Cookiecutter can be installed using pip or conda, or as follows using pipx, which makes it easy to install Python packages containing command-line tools, by silently managing virtualenvs for installed packages, without you having to worry about it.
 Hence:

     # First install pipx
     python3 -m pip install --user pipx